 As if that’s enough, the MO 1000 offers several stitch options like the 3-thread flatlock stitch, lettuce-edge hem stitch, a 3-thread narrow overlock stitch, and of course the 2- 3- or 4- thread overlock options.
 These together with its differential feed feature that can accommodate different fabric textures and thickness offer exceptionally smooth stitching.

-What we liked: This machine is super-fast and incredibly easy to use.
+Why did it make our list?
+This machine is super-fast and incredibly easy to use.
 Despite being so fast, it operates quietly.
 The best thing about it is that it utilizes the jet-air system which not only makes threading easier but also eliminates any possible mistakes.

 Other features: informational LCD screen, adjustable differential feed, wide throat area, quiet operation, LED sewing light, automatic rolled hemming